lauPattes/laura-news/README.md

 Run "npm install" in the terminal

-You then need to install the following as devDependencies:"husk", "jest","jest-extended","jest sorted", "supertest"
+Install the following as devDependencies:"husk", "jest","jest-extended","jest sorted", "supertest"

-You also need to install the following as dependencies: "dotenv","express","pg","pg-format"
+Install the following as dependencies: "dotenv","express","pg","pg-format"

 You will need to create two .env files '.env.test' and '.env.development'.
 In the .env.test file write PGDATABASE=nc_news_test